agi-brain/xuance/docs/source/documents/api/learners/marl/isac.rst

 .. py:function::
   xuance.torch.learners.multi_agent_rl.isac_learner.ISAC_Learner.update(sample)

-  xxxxxx.

-  :param sample: xxxxxx.
+  Update the actor and critic networks based on the provided sample.

+  :param sample: A dictionary containing current observations, actions taken in the current state,
+                    observations of the next state, rewards, whether the episode terminated for each agents, masking inactive agents.
-  :type sample: xxxxxx
+  :type sample: dict
-  :return: The infomation of the training.
+  :return: The information of the training.
   :rtype: dict

 .. raw:: html